-Customer experience is defined as your customers’ perceptions — both conscious and subconscious — of their relationship with your brand resulting from all their interactions with your brand during the customer life cycle. — SAS
+“Customer experience is defined as your customers’ perceptions — both conscious and subconscious — of their relationship with your brand resulting from all their interactions during the customer life cycle.”
+(SAS)

-Customer experience is authentic and authoritative.
+Customer experience is authentic and authoritative

 Those experiences are indisputable and genuine, even if they weren’t what was intended by the provider of the service.

-Meanwhile, the authenticity of a customer’s experience makes it authoritative.
+The authenticity of a customer’s experience makes it authoritative.

 Together, customer experience drives an authentic, authoritative opinion about your business.
-“The customer is always right” is downright hard to dispute.
+The mantra of “the customer is always right” is downright hard to dispute.

 In addition to the scale of digital, modern word-of-mouth can bias towards exaggerating customer experience — you get either unbridled enthusiasm or shaming outrage.
 When was the last time you posted to Instagram or Facebook about a lukewarm customer experience?